St George's, Bloomsbury: Architecture

-The land on which the church is built ("Ploughyard") was bought for £1,000 from Lady Russell, widow of the Whig rebel Lord William Russell who had been executed in 1683.
+The land on which the church is built ("Ploughyard") was bought for £1,000 from Lady Russell, widow of the Whig rebel William Russell, Lord Russell who had been executed in 1683.
 This was a substantial sum and its expenditure on a narrow and rectangular plot of land on a north–south axis, hemmed in by buildings on all sides, seemed to fly in the face of the commissioners' 1711 stipulation that "no site ought to be pitched upon for the erecting [of] a new church where the same will not admit the church to be placed East and West".
 Perhaps the orientation of the site was deemed a surmountable obstacle, especially since the site met the needs of the commissioners in that it was situated "amongst the… better sort ... [and on] the larger and more open streets, not in obscure lanes, nor where coaches will be much obstructed in the passage."
 In 1715, the Commissioners agreed that the church would be constructed on the north to south alignment.

 The land purchase was the work of Nicholas Hawksmoor, one of the two surveyors appointed by the commissioners of the 1711 act.
 Unlike others appointed by the commissioners, Hawksmoor continued to work as a surveyor of the 1711 act churches until his death in 1736.
 Of the 12 churches completed, he was responsible for designing six, of which St George's Bloomsbury was the last.
 His final designs for St George's, however, were only commissioned and then adopted after earlier designs by James Gibbs and Sir John Vanbrugh (who proposed building a church with the altar in the north) were rejected by the commissioners.

 The stepped tower is influenced by Pliny the Elder's description of the Mausoleum at Halicarnassus, and topped with a statue of King George I in Roman dress.
 Its statues of fighting lions and unicorns symbolise the recent end of the First Jacobite Rising.
 The portico is based on that of the Temple of Bacchus in Baalbek, Lebanon.

 The tower is depicted in William Hogarth's well-known engraving "Gin Lane" (1751) and by James Mayhew in the children's book Gaspard's Foxtrot (2021).
 Charles Dickens used St George's as the setting for "The Bloomsbury Christening" in Sketches by Boz.

 The statue of George I was humorously described in a rhyme:

 The church was designated a Grade I listed building on 24 October 1951.

 Opening times and services

-Services are held on Monday and Wednesday at 1:10 pm and Sunday mornings at 10:30 am.
-The church is usually open to visitors from 1:00 pm to 4:00 pm every day of the week.
+The main service is held at 10:30am on Sunday morning.
+The church is open to visitors on request.

 St George's runs educational workshops and lectures for schools, families and adults.
 It also hosts events and classes for the local community events (flower festivals, dance, choir classes).